15 sujets IRFU/DPhP

 In this thesis, we propose to contribute to the development of the cutting-edge patented technology ClearMind.
 The first prototype is currently being tested in the laboratory.
 The proposed detector uses a monolithic lead tungsten crystal in which Cherenkov and scintillation photons are produced.
 Those photons are converted to electrons by the photo-electric layer and multiplied in a microchannel plate.
 The induced electrical signals are amplified by gigahertz amplifiers and digitized by the fast acquisition modules SAMPIC.
 The opposite surface of the crystal will be equipped with a matrix of the silicon photo-multiplier.
 Machine-learning techniques will be applied for processing the complex acquired signals in order to reconstruct the time and coordinates of the gamma-conversion in the crystal.

 The candidate will work on the development of high-efficient machine learning algorithm for the reconstruction of the gamma-conversion vertex in the monolithic crystal.
 In particular, this work consists in the evolution and improvement of the existing Geant4 detector simulation for its adjustment to the prototype performances as measured in the laboratory.
-This simulator will be used to feed a training database for the development and optimization of deep neural network algorithms for the efficient reconstruction of the gamma-interaction using the full signal shape and/or the pre-processed data (aka features engineering).
-The reconstruction performances of these algorithm will be assessed on real test data acquired with the available ClearMind prototype.
-Special attention will be made on the development of compact, efficient and fast networks together with a robust uncertainty estimation of the reconstructed parameters in the context of trustworthy AI.
-The possibility of embedding these algorithms in FPGAs for fast on-line reconstruction will be studied.
+This simulation will provide a training dataset for the development and optimization of deep neural networks with a focus on reconstructing vertex parameters and estimation of the uncertainties on these parameters (i.e., robust IA).

 Research field : Particle physics